Home | Study Links | Rhymes |

 strip board

-To demonstrate how perfect and orderly the prime numbers (colored orange), are encapsulated,
+To demonstrate how perfect and orderly the prime numbers colored orange, are entangled

-carried and fit untouched between all of the frequency waves, I made a #1-frequency strip board
+like a seed in a fruit, and fit untouched between all of the frequency waves, I made a #1-frequency

-with all the prime numbers marked on it in their proper place, and transparent strips for the first
+board with only the prime numbers marked on it in their proper place.
+And I made several transparent

 3 frequency

-Begin by placing the #3 frequency on the #1 board,
+Begin by placing the #3 string on the #1 board,

 which fills in all of the non-prime numbers to 25 (52).